tenox7/autosnap/README.md

 # ZRS - ZFS Rolling Snapshot
 This tool emulates NetApp's rolling snapshots on ZFS.
 I wish FreeBSD/ZFS has such functionality built-in and even turned on by default.
-Yes, I'm aware there are other scripts like this but I didn't like their bloat.
+There are other scripts like this but I didn't like their bloat.

 ## Whats a rolling snapshot?
 It's a snapshot taken on a schedule that progresses in time.
 For example you can